standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Specifying MustSupport Elements

 In FHIR, [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
-In the CP file, MustSupport elements are designated with the `MS` tag after the property name.
+In the CP file, MustSupport elements are designated with the `MS` flag after the property name.

 MustSupport elements are not included in the data model because different use cases may require support for different elements.
 For example, one use case may require a patient's date of death and another might not, but the data model for date of death should be the same wherever it is used.